squidmoron/squidmoron/README.md

 ## Ferdianto Aditya

--Currently Python & PLC/IPC Programmer.
+Currently Python, C++, SCADA, and PLC/IPC Programmer.

--I am currently focusing in Programming Machine and Build an IoT infrastructure.
+I am currently focusing in Programming Machine and Build an IoT infrastructure.

--I am currently staying in Cikarang, Indonesia.
+I am currently staying in Cikarang, Indonesia.
 In the middle of Industrial Area Jababeka, Bekasi.
 Other than writing codes, I do like to read a book and swim.

 #### How to contact me